iamtango/JS-Notes/README.md

 - **WeakMap**: A Map-like collection where keys are objects that allows the garbage collection of key-value pairs if the key object is no longer referenced elsewhere.

 This comprehensive list covers essential JavaScript topics and methods, ensuring thorough preparation for interviews.

+## Children

+- If we write anything inside the element <example> </example> then it can be accessed by using the children prop or we can write children prop aswell

+### useLocation()

+- when we pass state as prop while using Link component then useLocation() hook give able to access the prop on that perticular URL

+### We can't send any props to the outlet but we can sent the `context ` prop and it can be accessable by all the components inside the outlet and we have to use `useOutletConext()` wherever we wanted to use

+## css modules

+- css is apply on app page if u want specific styles to specific components then use `{name}.module.css`

+Array me sirf array element and string ko hi spread kr skte object ko nahi but object me sab kuch spread kr skte hai spead operator array/obj/string ko spread krta hai while rest operator array/obj/string ko collect krta hai rest params houd be pass as at the last

+inline element pr height and width apply nahi hoti hai and padding only work from left and right and can be over the element from the top and bottom also same for border a padding by default position static but when position relative then it will just move from current position position absolute then then it first aatach to view port or its parents positon other than static position fixed also work same as absoulte but o nly connected to viewport only and sticky work same as relative but need overflow scroll to use sticky parent ke bher nahi jata we cant set height and weight in inline element but use in block element so we can use inline-block use flex-basis instead of width it will be better in case of flex direction changes to row to column it automatically changes float == position: absolute just one diff is that in float the text can never be below another element
+display: flow-root

+# CSS Grid Properties

+display:grid;
+grid-template-rows: none;
+grid-template-columns: none;
+column-gap: normal;
+row-gap: normal;

+grid-column-start: auto;
+grid-column-end: auto;
+grid-row-start: auto;
+grid-row-end: auto;

+grid-template-areas: none;
+gird-area: